nextdrai/nextdrinstall/scripts/nextdr-iam-setup/readme.txt

 How projects.yaml is used
 - Required keys: nextdr, source, target (GCP project IDs).
 - Required service account: nextdr_service_account (service account ID; the script adds @<project>.iam.gserviceaccount.com unless you include the domain).
+- Optional: source_service_account and target_service_account.
+When provided, the script ensures those service accounts exist in their respective projects but does not grant them any roles.
 - Required: compute_instance_service_account to grant Service Account Token Creator bindings across projects.